-The world need to know about Instinctual Trauma Response.
+The world needs to know about Instinctual Trauma Response.
 Millions will be healed from the effects of trauma when we get the word out about iTR.
-Join us in funding some of these important research projects.
-We have different organizations doing outcome studies.
-W are now planning and need help funding a Random Control Trial (RCT) with Dr. Nikki Vasilas with Rock of Refuge and the Charlotte/Mecklenburg Police Department this summer.
+Join us in funding these important research projects.

-Dr. Annie McFarland, Dr. Linda Gantt, Dr. Krissy Taylor and Dr. Nikki Vasilas are all working together to make get the IRB for the Rock of Refuge RCT project with Charlotte -Mecklenburg Police Department.
+Dr. Annie McFarland, Dr. Linda Gantt, Dr. Krissy Taylor and Dr. Nikki Vasilas are all working together to make get a private IRB for this important project

 There are ITR outcome studies being conducted at different organizations: